ECNTechnology/ecn-kb/guides/mycloudpbx/global-settings.md

 #### Description:

+Inbound calls that divert to external numbers can be configured in two ways.

+1. The caller ID will show the number that was dialled.
+This is useful when you have multiple numbers so that you can answer the call based on the number dialled.

+2. Caller ID Display: The caller ID will show the callers number.

+By default 'Caller ID Display' is disabled.

+#### Example:

 With '**Caller ID Display**' disabled: Inbound calls that are forwarded out to the public network will show your phone number as the caller ID.